16 soup recipes to make from around the world

 Greek-style lemon & chicken soup

-Based on the traditional avgolemono soup, this comforting dish melts in your mouth and for only $3.75 per serve.
+Based on the traditional avgolemono soup, this comforting dish melts in your mouth thanks to its rich, zesty broth.
 Whisking the egg yolks and lemon juice separately with some of the warm (not boiling) broth before gradually stirring it into the remainder allows the mixture to emulsify more easily.
 For best results and to prevent curdling, make sure your egg yolks are at room temperature and that the broth isn’t boiling when you stir the egg and lemon mixture back in.

 View recipe